pellse/assembler/README.md

 # Assembler
-Efficient implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) for querying/merging data from multiple datasources/services, with a specific focus on solving the N + 1 query problem.
+Functional, type-safe and stateless Java API for efficient implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) for querying/merging data from multiple datasources/services, with a specific focus on solving the N + 1 query problem.

 ## Native Reactive Support